blakecwyu/Python_Machine_Learning/ML Project - Hotel_Performance_Project/README.md

 pip install -r requirements.txt
 ```
 ⚠️ Note: Python 3.10 is recommended to ensure compatibility,
 but you can change the version if needed.
 Also, you can replace hotel-ml with any environment name you prefer.

+---
+📷 Example Results